Instant Pot Chicken Alfredo

 Featured Comment

 - No babysitting, no fuss.
-Thanks to the Instant Pot, this is truly a one pot dinner where even the uncooked pasta gets cooked right in the IP soaking up all the saucy, cheesy goodness.
+Thanks to the Instant Pot®, this is truly a one pot dinner where even the uncooked pasta gets cooked right in the IP, soaking up all the saucy, silky, cheesy goodness along with the juicy bites of chicken.

 what to serve with chicken alfredo